Sacraments

 From the Compendium of the Catechism of the Catholic Church #268

-The Sacrament of Confirmation confers a permanent (indelible) mark on the soul of the recipient, gifting the recipient with the fullness of God’s seven-fold Gifts, which in turn produce great fruits in the soul of the believer (see below).
+The Sacrament of Confirmation confers a permanent (indelible) mark on the soul of the recipient, gifting the recipient with the fullness of God’s seven-fold Gifts, which in turn produce great fruits in the soul of the believer.

 Normally in our diocese, children receive this Sacrament in or around 10th grade.
-In order to receive Confirmation, a child must attend two full years of religious instruction in our parish’s Youth Ministry program, attend Catholic school, or an approved homeschool program.
-All students seeking Confirmation should register for the Sacrament in their 10th grade year.
+In order to receive Confirmation, a child must attend two full years of approved religious instruction either in parish catechetical program, Catholic school, or an approved homeschool program.

-A complete list of requirements for candidates to complete can be found in this Confirmation Packet, which will be due no later than March 1, 2o24 for any candidate wishing to be Confirmed in April of 2024.
+A complete list of requirements for candidates to complete can be found in this Confirmation Packet, which will be due no later than March 1, 2o25 for any candidate wishing to be Confirmed in June 8, 2025.

 For 10th grade Students wishing to be confirmed at MOQ, CLICK HERE for Registration Form